fazlizekiqi/incorrect-password-blocker/README.md

 ## Incorrect Password Blocker

-When running the application 2 user are created.
+When running the application 2 users are created.

     | Users         | Username      | Password  |
     | ------------- |:-------------:| -------:  |